wallynm/react-navigation-side-tabs/README.md

 ```

 ## Important properties
-Some of these properties already ued into the navigation package, but here they have some special use cases that need a special attention
+Some of these properties are already used in the navigation package, but here they have some special use cases that need special attention.

 `Tab.Navigator.iconHorizontal`
-Defines if the the orientation of the icons and their labels, defaults for horizontal,
+Defines the orientation of the icons and their labels, default is horizontal.
 ```js
 <Tab.Navigator
   tabBarOptions={{